brettyance/brettyance.github.io/_posts/2025-12-14-highavailabilityfirewall.md

   - availability
   - confidentiality
   - walkthrough
-description: Setting up VLANs to route traffic to a firewall with high availability enabled in a Proxmox cluster
+description: Setting up VLANs to force traffic to a firewall with high availability enabled in a Proxmox cluster
 toc: true
 ---
 In which I show how I implemented a resilient edge device for my lab.